The Old Crone's Guide to Vietnam: What Ho! Thy First Days in the Land of the Ascending Dragon

 A Final Word, Like a Feather on the Breeze

 Vietnam is warm not only in temperature but in spirit.
 Its people are gracious, its food divine, and its landscapes beg for poetic exclamations.
 Bring an open mind, a respectful heart, and a healthy curiosity.
-And always, always have a packet of tissues in your bag—you may need it in the loo, or to dab a tear after a bowl of sublime noodle soup.
+Always, always have a packet of tissues in your bag—you may need it in the loo, or to dab a tear after a bowl of sublime noodle soup.

 Comments